aegatlin/pigmig/README.md

 # pigmig

 Pigmig is a postgresql database migration tool.
-It has a minimal feature-set.
+It has a minimal feature set.

 1. Pigmig creates a migrations table if one does not already exist.
 1. Pigmig verifies the checksums of previously ran migrations, throwing an error and exiting on failure.